 - Name your preferred destinations.
 Having more than one destination in mind will be helpful if money is an issue.
 If money is not a serious issue, start with just one destination.
 Your research will be more efficient this way.

 - Begin your research.
 Enter your preferred destination and the type of trip you want to take into Google.
 Many companies and tours will come up in the search results.
+Many solo travelers start with our exclusive list of trips with no or low single supplements that we continually update.

 - Are they the right age group for you?
 Are the photos of people your age (if that’s important to you) doing things you’d like to do?